nodejs/node/doc/api/buffer.md

 Copies data from a region of `buf` to a region in `target`, even if the `target` memory region overlaps with `buf`.

+If `sourceEnd` exceeds `buf.bytesLength`, only the bytes up to `buf.bytesLength` will be copied.

+The source slice is truncated if it does not fit into the target slice.

 [`TypedArray.prototype.set()`][] performs the same operation, and is available for all TypedArrays, including Node.js `Buffer`s, although it takes different function arguments.